Sustainability

 Trains and electric vehicles (EVs) are more sustainable modes of travel than airplanes, in terms of carbon emitted per traveller.

-The survey findings suggest that despite countries in the APAC region being separated by water, such modes of transportation will grow here in the coming years:
+The survey findings suggest that, despite APAC countries being separated by water, these modes of transportation are expected to grow across the region in coming years:

-• There is will: Where train travel is applicable, more than three-quarters (76%) of respondents are willing to shift from plane to train, for at least 20% of existing travels.
-This is especially relevant for corporate travellers in China and Japan, where a prevalence of high-speed trains in key routes offers greater convenience and productivity than flying.
+• There is will: Where train travel is applicable, more than three-quarters (76%) of respondents are willing to shift from plane to train for at least 20% of existing travels.
+This is especially relevant for corporate travellers in China and Japan, where high-speed train routes can offer greater convenience and productivity than flying.

-• There is incentive: About 65% of the respondents said they are currently reimbursing employees for EV charging costs; and another 16% plan to do so “very soon”.
+• There is incentive: About 65% of respondents said they are currently reimbursing employees for EV charging costs, and another 16% plan to do so “very soon”.

 “It’s clear from the study that organisations are brimming with interest and intent to embrace sustainable travel,” said Goss.
 “For those that lack implementation know-how, technology could point a way forward – in terms of helping guide employees to sustainable itinerary options, tracking emissions, and ultimately formulating more efficient and sustainable travel strategies.
 Firms should examine how these tools can support their broader sustainability goals.”

-SAP Concur solutions aim to enable sustainable travel management to assist organisations to make informed travel choices, track and manage results, and measurably demonstrate their actions’ impact to the environment.
+SAP Concur solutions aim to enable sustainable travel management to help organisations make informed travel choices, track and manage results, and measurably demonstrate their actions’ impact to the environment.
 When complemented by SAP’s sustainability tools, organisations can be empowered to measure, manage and mitigate emissions across their whole business.

 Key findings from the study can be found in the infographic here.